yusifsalam/ot-harjoitustyo/documentation/user_manual.md

 # User manual
 Download the release jar file and run it with `java -jar release_name.jar`.
 Note that the app was written with Java 11 in mind, so it may not work with earlier versions!

-After you run the jar file, CLI is displayed, type "1" and press enter (this will open the GUI version of the game).

-!NB this manual is inteded for the GUI version of the game.

 # Using the app
 The starting screen should look something like this